RonyIt21/my-salary-breakdown/readMe.txt

 This implements ui-services contract which can be consumed by any test harness

 - Common
-This is common stuff across most solution projets
+This is common stuff across most solution projects

  - Core
  This provides core capabilities can be used by components and services